PrajwalMDeshanur/Youtube.github.io/README.md

 - Inventory Management and Personalized Recommendations Balanced Binary Search Tree (BST) for Inventory Management:
-To efficiently manage inventory, the PW Store uses a balanced BST (e.g., AVL Tree, Red-Black Tree).
+- To efficiently manage inventory, the PW Store uses a Red-Black Tree.
 This data structure allows for efficient insertions, deletions, and searches, ensuring the inventory is always accurately maintained and can be queried quickly.

 - Collaborative Filtering for Personalized Recommendations:
 To enhance the shopping experience, the store employs collaborative filtering algorithms.
 This approach provides tailored product recommendations based on user preferences and purchase history, helping to increase engagement and sales.